We want to deliver high-quality support, providing a great experience and service.

 We are committed to working with only the best suppliers of goods, services or work who will represent our brand and ethics appropriately.
 Effective procurement of goods and services is crucial to achieving value for money and essential to providing a high-quality service to our supporters and beneficiaries.

-Our Procurement Policy sets our framework for procurement decisions.
+Our Procurement Policy (PDF) sets our framework for procurement decisions.